Nikkhil003/HROne_Backend_Task/README.md

 The application is live and can be accessed at the following URL:

 -   **Live API Docs**: **[https://hrone-backend-task-aeh8.onrender.com/docs](https://hrone-backend-task-aeh8.onrender.com/docs)**
+> **Note**: This application is deployed on Render's free tier.
+The first request may be delayed by up to 50 seconds as the service spins up.
+Subsequent requests will be fast.

 The application is configured for deployment on platforms like Render or Railway: